misledlove/bitcoin.org-1/README.md

 ## Advanced Usage

-### Alerts
+### Alert banner

-You can easily put an alert on the website by changing the ALERT and ALERT\_CLASS variables in _config.yml.
+You can put an alert banner on the website by changing the ALERT and ALERT\_CLASS variables in _config.yml.
 You can both set one fallback alert for all languages and many translated alerts for specific languages.

 Example: